 Others have raised concerns about the cost of implementing MTD, and the potential impact on small businesses in particular.

-At Majors Accounts, we are an agile, technology-first accountancy firm who have been helping businesses to adjust to the new tax system.
+At Majors Accounts, we are an agile, technology-first accountancy firm helping businesses adjust to the new tax system.
 We are here to demystify the new tax rules, and help people to feel confident about adjusting to an MTD world.

 Prepare for MTD with Majors Accounts